Add a Project

 The license must be OSI approved

-We ask that the project team check the file headers and double check the license has been appropriately applied
+We ask that the project team double check the license has been appropriately applied (for example checking the file headers)

 3. Welcome participation and new contributors.